Galapagos Islands Guide

 Santa Cruz (Indefatigable) is the most populated island and Puerto Ayora the archipelago’s main town and harbour, and is the only island with six different vegetation zones.

 The Charles Darwin Research Centre, within walking distance, is worth a visit.
 It is dedicated to scientific research and the conservation of the Galapagos National Park.
-From town you can walk to Turtle Bay (3km) to the Centre, home to Lonesome George, the last remaining Pinta Island tortoise and symbol of the Galapagos conservation efforts.
+From town you can walk to Turtle Bay (3km) to the Centre, which was home to Lonesome George, the last remaining Pinta Island tortoise and symbol of the Galapagos conservation efforts.

 Tortuga Bay is a vast white sandy beach, whose name derives from the black sea turtles (Tortugas) that lay their eggs here.
 It’s a 30 minute walk along a flat path from the town, and on arrival, you can swim in the sea or have a go at surfing in the waves, or go for a leisurely walk to the salt lagoon behind the mangroves which is often frequented by flamingos.
 It’s also an excellent spot for birdwatching and spotting white tipped sharks and marine iguanas.